RJB888/pokedex/spec.md

 - For search results, they show up as 3 to a row, with each item having an image, the name, the id number, and the type of the mon
 - Stretch goal:
   - Pagination

+## Filling the database

+- When a user accesses our site for the first time, a request is sent to our server that will itself send a request to the pokemon API and attempt to fill our database with data.